ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 {: #deployment-chain title="Deployment Example of SCITT in Software Development"}

 # Software Supply Chain Use Cases

+## Updated Statements over Time

+A released software product is accompanied by a set of complementary statements about it's security compliance and is deemed secure by both producers and consumers.
+After some time, new statements produced and published by 3rd parties show that a software component used in the software product contains potentially weakness.
+Over time, a statement of another 3rd party illustrates that the weakness is exposed in the software product in a way that it is an exploitable vulnerability.
+The producer of the software product now provides a statement that confirms the linking of software component vulnerability with the software product and also issues an advisory statement how to mitigate the vulnerability ad-hoc.
+Later, the producer provides an updated software product that still uses the vulnerable software component, but shields the issue in a fashion that inhibits exploitation.
+A second update of the software product includes a patch to the affected software component created by the software product producer itself.
+A third update then includes an updated version of the formerly insecure software component - both the software product and the affected software component are deemed secure by both producer and consumers in this release.

+A consumer wants:
+* to know where to get these statements from producers and 3rd parties related to the software product in a timely and unambiguous fashion,
+* how to attribute them to an authoritative issuer,
+* how to associate the statements in a meaningful manner, and
+* how to consistently, efficiently, and homogeneously check their authenticity.

+There is no standardized way to:
+* know the various sources of statements,
+* how to express the provenance and historicity of statements,
+* how to related/link various heterogeneous statements in a simple fashion,
+* check that the statement actually is coming from a source that actually has the authority to issue that statement

 ## Firmware Delivery to large set of constrained IoT Devices